-None of her family had died during the pestilence, No red crops was painted on their door, So to have sailed to this unsullied word, this fresh and new England and then lie mattering on a springwight felt like a jest.
-Congratulation, Satan. (honelinesstk) But then he would ride up tons a bolt of Calico at her feet, or hand her a packet of reedles.
-Best of all more the times- not many but enoughwhen he would take out his fiddle and embarrass the Songbirds who believed they owned twilight.
-Haff Patrician would be on the floor, month agape, eiges aglow, as he seemmoned gardene, and Shephirds weither would ever see or know
+When neither Patrican nor Lila was enough.
+When the villagers beyond tired her out with talk that never extended beyond their fences.
+But then he would ride up and toss a bolt of calico at her feet or hand her a packet of needles.
+Best of all were the times, not many but often enough, when he would take out his fiddle and embarrass the songbirds who believed they owned twilight.
+Patrican would be on the floor, mouth agape, eyes aglow, as he summoned had SeeN or rose gardens and shepherds neither would ever see or know.

+Now, she thought, there is no one except servants.
+Jacob gone and buried by the women he left behind; children rose-tinted clouds in the sky.
 Sorrow frightened for her own future if I die.
 Lila steady, unmoved by any catastrophe as though she has seen and survived everything.
 And Florens?
 How long will it take will he be there will she get lost will someone steal her will he return?